Rosuav/MustardMine/README.md

 * Work on styling... lots.
 * Support tags, just as soon as Twitch's API allows that
 * Check which buttons get hit when you press Enter in each form.
 Seems to be borked in some places (check category box).
+Audit that buttons are all type=button if inside a form.

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.